ryyppy/reason-workshop/README.md

 to see type-errors / autocompletion in your editor.
 If there are any troubles, please ask your workshop instructor for support.

+### Cleanup for older Reason installations

+If you have been using Reason a while ago, especially with VSCode, please uninstall any Reason / OCaml related plugins from your VSCode installation first.

+Please make sure to uninstall any existing `reason-cli` installations via `npm`:

+- `npm -g ls reason-cli`
+- If the command above delivered results, please run: `npm -g remove reason-cli`

 ### Editor

 - Download [VSCode](https://code.visualstudio.com/)